redfish-dev/redfish-dev.github.io/_posts/2021-12-18-Inventory Counts.md

-Some fields such as quantityavailable have moved off of the item table and are now found in itemCounts.
+Depending on your account settings, some fields such as quantityavailable may have moved off of the item table and may be found in itemCounts .

+If you are getting "Field 'QuantityAvailable' for record 'item' was not found.
+Reason: REMOVED - Field is removed" you might find your counts on the inventoryitemlocations record.

 In order to get a count of available accross multiple locations you need to pull from inventoryitemlocations.